grumpyoldman-io/server/README.md

 ### Husky

-We use [Husky](https://github.com/typicode/husky#readme) for automating test during the commit and push processes.
+I use [Husky](https://github.com/typicode/husky#readme) for automating commands during the commit and push processes.